Uniform CPA Examination

 Continuous testing will allow candidates to re-take a failed exam section shortly after receiving their score.
 The only limitations on how many times you can take a section is the time it takes to receive a score, reregister, obtain the new NTS, and find an available testing date.

-What is a “Notice To Schedule,” and when will I receive mine?
+What is a “Notice to Schedule,” and when will I receive mine?

-The Notice To Schedule (NTS) is your notification that you may begin scheduling your examination with Prometric.
+The Notice to Schedule (NTS) is your notification that you may begin scheduling your examination with Prometric.
 You must present your NTS at the testing center before beginning your examination.
 For full details on the NTS, please refer to the Candidate Guide.

 How long will my NTS be valid?

 Your NTS will be valid for a specific amount of time.
 This time varies by jurisdiction.
 Refer to the Candidate Guide or your jurisdiction’s application materials for additional information.
 You must sit for the examination before your NTS expires.
-If you do not sit for the examination within the established time frame, your NTS will be invalid and you will need to submit a new application and/or registration to receive a new NTS.
+If you do not sit for the examination within the established time frame, your NTS will be invalid, and you will need to submit a new application and/or registration to receive a new NTS.
 The NTS expiration date is included on the NTS.

 Your NTS is valid for one testing event or until the expiration date, whichever is first exhausted for each examination section.
 This includes non-testing months.